-Several applications drive the development of our technology.
+We have used several applications that drive the development of our technology.
 These include collaboration services with audio, video, and shared display streams, as well as linkages of real-time Global Positioning System sensors to Geographical Information Systems implemented as Web services.
-Other examples include integration of hand-held devices to a Grid [6] and the linkage of annotations to video streams showing how composite streams can be supported for real-time annotation [7].
+Other examples include integration of hand-held devices to a Grid [10] and the linkage of annotations to video streams showing how composite streams can be supported for real-time annotation [11].
 The first two applications are described in sections 4 and 5 and illustrate the need the high level session and filter infrastructure on top of the messaging infrastructure